ABOUT

 history

 In 1914, J.W.
-Hommell, applied for and received a Carnegie Corporation grant to build a library building for $10,000 on the condition that the city provide $1000 a year towards maintaining the library.
-Her first husband was George Carnegie, great-nephew to Andrew Carnegie, a railroad tycoon that financially supported the establishment of many libraries.
+Hommell applied for and received a Carnegie Corporation grant to build a library building for $10,000, on the condition that the city provide $ 1,000 a year towards maintaining the library.
+Her first husband was George Carnegie, a great-nephew of Andrew Carnegie, a railroad tycoon who financially supported the establishment of many libraries.

 Built in 1914, the Withee Construction Co. was awarded the contract with the final price of $8400.